Student Stephanie Soto, working at KOLD-TV, helped create the first Southern Arizona app for Spanish-speaking news consumers.

 High school diversity workshop student Thomas Lard (Salome HS) flies a drone with help from UA journalism student Christianna Silva.

 Recent grads (from left) Kristina Bui, Brittny Mejia, Stephen Ceasar and Marisa Gerber helped the L.A.
-Times win a Pulitzer Prize for public service this year for their reporting and editing contributions to the San Bernardino mass shooting.
+Times win a 2016 Pulitzer Prize for breaking news for their reporting and editing contributions to the San Bernardino mass shooting.